Vandreic/PushupProgression/README.md

 <details>
 <summary>macOS / iOS / Linux</summary>

-PushupProgression  hasn't been compiled for macOS, iOS, or Linux, but you can compile the source code yourself if desired.
+Push-Up Progression hasn't been compiled for macOS, iOS, or Linux, but you can compile the source code yourself if desired.

 </details>

 ## License
-PushupProgression is released under the [GNU General Public License v3.0](LICENSE.md).
+Push-Up Progression is released under the [GNU General Public License v3.0](LICENSE.md).